Learning to Generate Better Than Your LLM: Theoretical Justification

 \section{Theoretical Justification}

-In this section, we analyze the theoretical properties of the various rollin and rollout schemes mentioned in \cref{sec:approaches}.
+In this section, we provide theoretical justification for various rollin and rollout schemes mentioned in \cref{sec:approaches}.
 Each algorithmic scheme takes advantage of a guide policy $\piref$, the ability to restart the policy to any state, and access to the reward signal.
-Our theoretical justification for each of our schemes are derived from the original algorithms that each method has built upon.
+Our theoretical justification are derived from the original algorithms that each method has built upon.

-\paragraph{Interactive Imitation Learning: \agg} In our interactive imitation learning setting, we assume access to the ground truth reward and to a guide policy $\piref$ that may not necessarily be an expert policy $\pi^\star$ (i.e. optimal at the task).
+\paragraph{Interactive Imitation Learning: \agg} In our interactive IL setting, we assume access to the ground truth reward and to a guide policy $\piref$ that may not necessarily be an expert policy $\pi^\star$ (i.e. optimal at the task).
 Our \agg~ (\cref{alg:finetuning_agg}) implementation is a modification of the original \agg~\citep{sun2017aggrevated} to incorporate a \ppo~policy gradient loss.
-The overall idea of \agg{} is to perform policy gradient updates on the loss function $\ell_t(\pi):= \mathbb{E}_{s \sim d^{\pi^t} } \mathbb{E}_{a\sim \pi(\cdot | s )}[A^{\piref}(s, a)]$, where $\pi^t$ is our latest learned policy.
+The overall idea is to perform policy gradient updates on the loss function $\ell_t(\pi):= \mathbb{E}_{s \sim d^{\pi^t} } \mathbb{E}_{a\sim \pi(\cdot | s )}[A^{\piref}(s, a)]$, where $\pi^t$ is our latest learned policy.
 We can define the average-regret and best policy performance in our policy class over $T$-iterations as:

 If the gradient update procedure achieves no-regret, i.e., $\epsilon_{\mathrm{regret}} \to 0$ as $T\to \infty$, \agg{} achieves the following guarantee; there exists $t\in [T]$, such that: